 Shipping fees are never welcome, and there are a few best practices you should follow:

-- Display shipping fees where customers can see them (product page ideally).
+- Offer real-time shipping rates where customers can see them (product page ideally).
 If displayed on the checkout page alone, you’ll have cart abandonment issues.

 - Offer free shipping when a customer spends above a certain amount.